dross1-dross1/auto-mc/docs/plan.md

 - Type commands like `!craft 1 iron pickaxe` and watch the agent do it end-to-end, survival-safe.
 - Multiplayer-ready: multiple agents (clients) connect to one central Python backend (can be remote) with auth.
-- Chat-bridge control for Baritone/Wurst; mod-native actions for gaps; settings can be broadcast/overridden centrally.
+- Chat-bridge control for Baritone/Wurst; mod-native actions only for ensure-context and minimal UI interactions; settings can be broadcast/overridden centrally.
 - Dimension-aware tasks (portal registry, optional portal creation), coop building, and basic combat toggles enabled by config.
 - Deterministic planner first; LLM parsing deferred.
 State, portal registry, and shared storage catalog persist and resume.
 - Planner bootstrap: ensure tool prerequisites (e.g., craft `stone_pickaxe` before `iron_pickaxe`).